gordon-b-max/Forkd/README.md

-# ThiccCheck
+# Forkd

 ## Description
-ThiccCheck is a Chrome extension designed to make healthy grocery shopping easier.
+Forkd is a Chrome extension designed to make healthy grocery shopping easier.
 It helps users track their nutritional goals and make informed decisions while shopping online.

 ## Development WIP
 * Similar to how Yuka (phone application) displays nutrition information on products, metrics to be included in the browser alongside product information: